Data Protection Academy » Data Protection News » Whistleblower Protection Act

 What obligations do companies have?

-A whistleblowing system is used by whistleblowers to report anonymous information about violations.
-A whistleblowing system is to be understood as a confidential communication channel or reporting channel provided by the company, organisation or public body.
+Companies must set up an internal reporting office, depending on the size of the company.
+This reporting office is also referred to as a whistleblower system.
+A whistleblower system is used by so-called whistleblowers to report anonymous information about violations.
+A whistleblower system is to be understood as a confidential communication channel or reporting channel provided by the company, organisation or public body.

-• Companies and organisations from 50 and up to 249 employees must introduce internal reporting offices by 17 December 2023 (according to § 12 HinschG-E para.
-2 and § 41 HinschG-E)
+Companies with 50 or more employees and up to 249 employees must introduce internal hotlines by 17 December 2023.

 What do companies now need to know about the Whistleblower Protection Directive?